-A1.1.
-This Annex covers the evaluation of the steel wheel as a check for compliance with the requirements outlined in Section 5.1.
-Measurements of the wheel's diameter and width, as well as visual inspection of critical surface conditions, are included.

-Minimum frequency of this evaluation is 12 months.
+- A1.1.
+This Annex covers the evaluation of the Hamburg wheel-tracking device as a check for compliance with the requirements outlined in Sections 5.1 and 5.2.
+Included are measurements of the wheel's diameter and width, visual inspection of critical surface conditions, verification of the water bath temperature, LDT calibration, wheel loading assembly, wheel travel, and rut measurement. - A1.2.
+Minimum frequency of this evaluation is 12 months, except for water bath temperature, which is 6 months.